nathanbraun/nathanbraun-com/content/parenting/randomness.md

 ![Coinflip Results](images/coinflip.jpg)

 Our results.
-P is my 4 year old, (D)ad is me.
-(G)randpa and A (her two year old brother, who guessed but did not get what was going on and also scribbled on the sheet) also played.
-Can see P is the best guesser!
+(P)enelope is my 4 year old, (D)ad is me.
+(G)randpa and (A)rlo
+(her two year old brother, who sort of guessed but definitely did not get what was going on and also scribbled on the sheet) also played.
+Can see Penelope is the best guesser!